elmtree-askmo/cloudcannon-app/content/learn/sociology/how-did-early-20thcentury-legislation-impact-urban-segregation-in-johannesburg.md

 url: /learn/sociology/questions/how-did-early-20thcentury-legislation-impact-urban-segregation-in-johannesburg
 score: -1.0
 related_article1:
-    id: 169140
+    id: 169150
+    title: >-
-    title: What were the main challenges faced in the inner city slum-yards regarding racial integration?
+        What were the main challenges in urban planning related to slum conditions in Johannesburg?
     subject: Sociology
-    url: /learn/sociology/questions/what-were-the-main-challenges-faced-in-the-inner-city-slumyards-regarding-racial-integration
+    url: /learn/sociology/questions/what-were-the-main-challenges-in-urban-planning-related-to-slum-conditions-in-johannesburg
 related_article2:
-    id: 169147
+    id: 169149
-    title: What was the impact of racial discourse on social stratification in Johannesburg?
+    title: >-
+        What were the dynamics of the African workforce in urban areas concerning the labor market?
     subject: Sociology
-    url: /learn/sociology/questions/what-was-the-impact-of-racial-discourse-on-social-stratification-in-johannesburg
+    url: /learn/sociology/questions/what-were-the-dynamics-of-the-african-workforce-in-urban-areas-concerning-the-labor-market
 related_article3:
-    id: 169144
+    id: 169138
-    title: What role did the Medical Officer of Health play in addressing public health concerns in slum-yards?
+    title: >-
+        What were the key factors that contributed to early urban segregation in Johannesburg?
     subject: Sociology
-    url: /learn/sociology/questions/what-role-did-the-medical-officer-of-health-play-in-addressing-public-health-concerns-in-slumyards
+    url: /learn/sociology/questions/what-were-the-key-factors-that-contributed-to-early-urban-segregation-in-johannesburg
 related_article4:
-    id: 169143
+    id: 169140
-    title: How did municipal ordinances impact housing for the multi-racial working class?
+    title: >-
+        What were the main challenges faced in the inner city slum-yards regarding racial integration?
     subject: Sociology
-    url: /learn/sociology/questions/how-did-municipal-ordinances-impact-housing-for-the-multiracial-working-class
+    url: /learn/sociology/questions/what-were-the-main-challenges-faced-in-the-inner-city-slumyards-regarding-racial-integration
 related_article5:
-    id: 169152
+    id: 169146
-    title: What were the municipal strategies and reforms aimed at addressing housing and location policies?
+    title: >-
+        How did segregationist policies affect racial identity and residential control in Johannesburg?
     subject: Sociology
-    url: /learn/sociology/questions/what-were-the-municipal-strategies-and-reforms-aimed-at-addressing-housing-and-location-policies
+    url: /learn/sociology/questions/how-did-segregationist-policies-affect-racial-identity-and-residential-control-in-johannesburg
 ---

 &nbsp;